Trusted by Brisbane Patients Since 1979

-Last Updated on 3 March 2025 by Brisbane Livewell Clinic
+Last updated on 28 October 2025 by Brisbane Livewell Clinic Editorial Team

 Now the weather is warmer and the days are longer, people are getting out and exercising (myself included) and what I have noticed is an influx of clients asking for help in treating Plantar Fasciitis.